-ydenham Hebrew

-Preschool is celebrating

-children's art at its

-annual art exhibition at

-Norwood Mall from 29 August

-to 4 September.
-The show,

-themed "Every child is an artist"

-(Pablo Picasso) celebrates

-creativity.
-Every scribble tells a

-story, the school says.
+ydenham Hebrew Preschool is celebrating children's art at its annual art exhibition at Norwood Mall from 29 August to 4 September.
+The show, themed "Every child is an artist" (Pablo Picasso) celebrates creativity.
+Every ceribble talls a creativity.
+Every scribble tells a The art exhibition at Norwood Mall story, the school says.
 "Art is a process rather than a product.
 The greatest value is in the free exploration, creative process, and hands-on experience."

 Each child at Sydenham from 18 months to six years created at least three masterpieces (including one three-dimensional piece) to be displayed.
 The developmental stages of children's drawings can be observed in their pictures.
 They have been exposed to the different art styles of Vincent van Gogh, Henri Matisse, Jackson Pollock, Piet Mondrian, Andy Warhol, Joan Miró, and Damien Hirst.